Glasgow City Region

 Child poverty across Glasgow City Region

-Although the figures presented here are from during the COVID-19 pandemic, they pre-date the current cost of living crisis.
-The amount paid to households receiving Universal Credit was raised by £20 per week between April 2020 and October 2021, and so the figures for 2020/21 cover most of the period of this temporary uplift.
-End Child Poverty note that experts believe this may be part of the reason why some areas of the UK saw a fall in child poverty.
+During the COVID-19 pandemic, median household income decreased, and so did the overall proportion of people living in relative poverty.
+The amount paid to households receiving Universal Credit was also raised by £20 per week between April 2020 and October 2021, and figures for 2020/2021 cover the period of this temporary uplift.
+End Child Poverty noted that experts believe this may be part of the reason why some areas of the UK saw a fall in child poverty.

 Notes

-JRF report, published in October 2021, has more detail on the interim and overall targets and the work needed to meet them.
-CPAG have responded to the figures shown here, calling for continued and additional investment from both Scottish and UK Governments.
+A JRF report, published in October 2021, has more detail on the interim and overall targets and the work needed to meet them.

 These figures refer to children aged 0-16 and to families living in poverty after housing costs are taken into account.